We’ve rounded up the best Christmas events for toddlers in the UK so you can find some festive fun wherever you are in the country.

 Peppa Pig World will be fully decorated for Christmas and Peppa and George will even be in their festive outfits.
 There’ll also be a twice daily showing of Santa’s Christmas Wish Show, as well as Santa’s Storytime sessions and various magical illuminations around the park.

 All the Christmas fun is included in your standard admission ticket to Paultons Park so you won’t need to fork out for anything additional.

 We also did a round-up of the top family friendly hotels near Peppa Pig World if you’re staying overnight.

 Blenheim Palace always pull out all the stops at Christmas time with their incredible after-dark illuminated trail.

 The trail is located in and around their sumptuous palace gardens and features tunnels of light, lakeside dancing reflections and jewel-drenched trees.
 Keep an eye out for Father Christmas as you go around and make sure you enjoy some of the treats from the many street food vendors along the way.

-The interior palace rooms are themed on The Nutcracker — make sure you explore the toymaker’s workshop, Land of Snow and Kingdom of Sweets while you’re here.
+The interior palace rooms are themed on The Kingdom of the Snow Queen — make sure you explore the Land of Snowflakes and Kingdom of Ice while you’re here.
 There’s also a Christmas Market held outside during the season.

 Christmas at Hever Castle